Edith+Eddie: Critical reception

 Critically, the film has been well received.
 Lidia Moore of Vox Magazine said the film would "pull at the heartstrings while striking a flame within the audience."

 Chuck Todd from Meet the Press called it "a terrific documentary" and Simon Kilmurry, Executive Director of the International Documentary Association, said the film was distinguished by "unforgettable lead characters" and "sensitive elicitation of universal truths.".
-Thomas Grimshaw from the Londan Short Film Festival Programme called it "one of the finest observational documentaries of the year."
+Thomas Grimshaw from the London Short Film Festival Programme called it "one of the finest observational documentaries of the year."

 In IndieWire, Anne Thompson called the film "a heart-tugger about a biracial elderly couple struggling to stay together."
 Marilyn Ferdinand from Ferdy on Films said "Edith+Eddie is a cautionary tale for our new era of economic want and callous self-interest."
 Paul Booth of Talking Pictures raved that Edith and Eddie is "All of the things we look for in a film... challenging, universal... a gift of love and compassion."
 Matt Turner from Shooting People said the film was "...gripping the viewer for the duration and building something genuinely beautiful out of tragedy."

 Norman Wilner of Now Toronto said of the film, "In just half an hour, Edith+Eddie captures so much about love, aging and infirmity–and speak volumes about America's issues with elder care and guardianship."
 Stephen Saito of the Moveable Feast wrote, "As wrenching as Edith+Eddie becomes, it still resonates most immediately as an intimate portrait of two people whose company you will come to prize as much as they clearly do each other’s..."

 Jordan M. Smith of NonFics.com called the film, "Devastating...
 It is the mix of incredible access and a willingness to embrace a story’s shrewdly synthesized structure, running the gamut from unbelievable fantasy to unbearable nightmare."
 Steven Zeitchik of the Los Angeles Times said of the film, "...what could have been a life-affirming hug turns into something darker: an indictment of the elder-care system, with racial undertones," and Eric Althoff of The Washington Times said, "A more heartbreaking film might not be seen this weekend [at AFI DOCS]... bring tissues."
 Additionally, Aarik Danielson of the Columbia Tribune said the film was "capturing the beauty of a pure love unfazed, at least by the people inside it, by race or age."

 Executive Producer Cher said of the film, "They were truly in love.
 What happened to them is horrible – it's elder abuse and it's happening all over.
 We're hopeful this film can make a difference."